 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-For well over a decade INDOT has led the way in Indiana’s Greening the Government program efforts to reduce the amount of waste discarded from the department’s facilities and recycling those diverted waste materials.
-With the start of the new decade, INDOT continues to push its waste diversion and reuse efforts at its state facilities as well as on the state road construction projects.
+Since Indiana's Greening the Government program started in 1999 the efforts of the Indiana Department of Transportation (INDOT) to reduce the amount of waste discarded from the facilities and recycling those diverted waste materials have remained consistent.
+Well into the 21st century, INDOT continues to push its waste diversion and reuse efforts at its state facilities as well as on the state road construction projects.

-Each year INDOT road construction and reconstruction projects reuse a great deal of waste materials produced during resurfacing and reconstruction activities.
-This is, by far, INDOT’s largest waste stream, averaging more than 1 million tons of reclaimed concrete and asphalt annually.
-With a record amount of construction projects scheduled for 2011, the amount of material recovered for reuse will likely increase to record amounts.
+Each year INDOT recovers a great deal of waste materials for reuse produced during construction and maintenance activities.
+This is, by far, INDOT’s largest waste stream, averaging more than 1 million tons of reclaimed concrete, asphalt and steel annually.
+With continued rehabilitation and construction projects throughout the State of Indiana for 2016 reusable materials associated with these activities will continue to comprise a majority of our recoverable materials.

 INDOT recycling activities also target special and universal wastes produced at department facilities, construction projects and along Indiana roadways.
 Special and universal wastes comprise items such as waste oil, tires, light bulbs and batteries.

 INDOT operates hundreds of vehicles throughout the state and maintains thousands of miles of state roadways.
-As part of department and roadway maintenance, scrap tires and scrap tires pieces are recovered and disposed of properly In 2010, INDOT recycled more than 500 tons of waste tires and tire scraps from Indiana vehicles and roadways.
+As part of department and roadway maintenance, scrap tires and scrap tires pieces are recovered and disposed of according to State regulations.
+On average INDOT recycles more than 500 tons of waste tires and tire scraps from Indiana vehicles and roadways.
 A majority of the material is ground up and utilized as daily cover in state approved landfills.
-Some whole waste tires removed from INDOT vehicles are recapped for reuse and the department is currently developing a contract to sell its heavy duty truck waste tires for the purpose of recapping.
-This effort promises to further reduce tire waste and generate additional revenue for the department.

-Through maintenance activities on vehicles and equipment, INDOT also creates additional special and universal wastes such as waste oil, fuel filters, antifreeze and vehicle light bulbs.
-INDOT in 2010 recycled more than 40,000 gallons of waste oil, which is re-refined by Safety Kleen of America to meet American Petroleum Institute (API) standards and sold back to state agencies for use in their vehicles and equipment.
-Indiana’s practice of re-refining and re-using oil has occurred for well over a decade.
+Through maintenance activities on vehicles and equipment, INDOT also creates additional special and universal wastes such as waste oil, oil filters, antifreeze and vehicle light bulbs.
+Since 2012 INDOT has recycled over 100,000 gallons of waste oil, which is re-refined by Safety Kleen of America to meet American Petroleum Institute (API) standards and sold back to state agencies for use in their vehicles and equipment.
+Indiana’s practice of re-refining and re-using oil has been an on-going program that started in 1999 since the establishment of the Greening the Government program.

 The department’s road construction, road maintenance and vehicle maintenance activities also involve the recovery and recycling of scrap steel and scrap aluminum.
 The recovered material, including road signs and posts, guard railings and vehicle and miscellaneous steel and aluminum, are sold to vendors at market competitive prices.